 PIffaro directors Joan Kimball and Bob Wiemken are available for lectures and demonstrations, as well.
 These can be geared to any age and interest level, from pre-school to graduate school to amateurs and interested adults.
 Contact us for more!

 Piffaro is committed to bringing along a new generation of early music performers, and encourages them on all levels.
 Members of the ensemble teach and coach young sackbut, double reed, recorder and plucked string players at the college and graduate levels.
-Reaching back to even younger students, Piffaro has since 2007 offered a bi-annual National Recorder Festivals and Competitions.
+Reaching even younger students, Piffaro offers bi-annual National Recorder Festivals and Competitions.
 The former is a celebration of budding young recorder enthusiasts at the elementary school level; the latter showcases serious middle and high school players, bringing four to five finalists to a live competition in Philadelphia.
-The winner performs the following season alongside Piffaro members in one of its series programs in Philadelphia.
+The winner performs alongside Piffaro members in one of our series programs in Philadelphia.
 If you’re a teacher with a star pupil or enthusiastic young musicians, contact us for information about getting your students involved.